1. Decision Framework for NFRs

 Here’s a simplified example of how you might build a table to guide architecture decisions:

-| NFR | Target Metric | Business Priority | Architectural Option(s) | Cost/Complexity | Decision / Comments |
+| NFR | Target Metric | Business Priority | Architectural Option(s) | Cost / Complexity | Decision / Comments |

 |---|---|---|---|---|---|

-| Security | No major incidents, compliance audit pass | High (risk-management) | IAM, encryption, API gateway, secure coding standards | High | Non-negotiable from day-1 |
+| Security | Zero critical vulns; audit pass | High | IAM, encryption, secrets mgmt, API gateway, DevSecOps | High | Non-negotiable baseline |

 Comments